Stefano Rijssel: Return to Suriname

 In August 2014, it was announced that Rijssel was transferred back to Inter Moengotapoe from W Connection for a record $20,000 USD.
 Rijssel stated that he had not felt comfortable with the Trinidadian club since his failed transfer to Seattle Sounders FC and that he felt W Connection was to blame.

 In 2018 Rijssel was crowned the top scorer of the inaugural edition of the CONCACAF Caribbean Club Shield with six goals in four matches.
 Inter Moengotapoe won silver in the competition, being defeated by Club Franciscain of Martinique in the final.
 Rijssel missed the final due to injury.

 In late August, Rijssel announced he would be moving to 2018 League champions S.V.
 Robinhood.
 Toward the end of the 2018–19 SVB Topklasse season, Rijssel was one of the top scorers in the league with 12 goals.
 He competed with the club in the 2019 Caribbean Club Shield.
 He scored four total goals, including a hattrick against Aruban club SV Dakota.
 The club went on to defeat Club Franciscain of Martinique in the final to win the championship.
 The team then went on to defeat Real Hope FA of Haiti in a play-off match to qualify for the preliminary round of the 2019 CONCACAF League.
-Rijssel earned the competition's topscorer award for the second year in a row.
+Rijssel earned the competition's topscorer award consecutively.

 In July 2019 it was announced by Suriname national team head coach Dean Gorré that Rijssel had gone on trial with an unidentified club in Belgium while other sources reported he was actually on trial in the Netherlands.
 The player previously trialed in Belgium with Beerschot A.C. in 2011.
 The trial meant that Rijssel would miss Robinhood's CONCACAF League away fixture against AS Capoise in Haiti after earning a 0–0 draw at home in the first leg.